torianne02/100-days-of-code/r2-log.md

 Today I spent the day trying to work through algorithms on HackerRank.
 I tried 3, but only got 1 completed.
 My fiance and I did a 13 mile hike this morning and I've been exhausted.
 Brain didn't function well.

 ### R2D6
 I took another crack at the problems I had a hard time working through yesterday because I was so tired.
 I completed them!!
 In total, I completed 5 JavaScript algorithm problems on HackerRank.
 This is my first day getting that many problems completed in over a month.
 I'm finally starting to feel like myself again.

+### R2D7
+I spent my hour today completing more algorithm questions on HackerRank.
+I completed 3 more problems today.